kuyaboy/discoring/README.md

 You yourself define queries for *Item Price*, *Shipping Price*, *Media Condition*, *Sleeve Condition* and optionally the *Seller Rating* that a listing must meet.
 If a listing matches your query conditions, you will receive a notification on Telegram.

 The scraper is designed to run anywhere with minimal installation.
-In fact, the only requirement is to have Docker installed on your local machine (see the **Prerequisites** section in *Getting Started*).
+In fact, the only installation-requirement is Docker on your local machine (see the **Prerequisites** section in *Getting Started*).

 ## Getting Started